 - 1. Interest received on Treasury bonds and notes. - 2.
 For property acquired before August 1, 1969 (effective date of the Illinois income tax) but sold after that date, appreciation in the property before that date. - 3.
 Benefits from employee benefit and retirement plans, to the extent such plans are included in federal adjusted gross income. - 4.
 Military and National Guard pay from any state, and compensation to a government employee who was a prisoner of war. - 5.
 State income tax refunds. - 6.
-Distributive shares of subtractions from partnerships, estates, and trusts.
+Distributive shares of subtractions from partnerships, estates, and trusts. - 7.
+Dividends paid by corporations doing substantially all their business in an enterprise zone or foreign trade zone.

-- 7. Dividends paid by corporations doing substantially all their business in an enterprise zone or foreign trade zone. - 8.
-Recoveries from bad debts, prior taxes, and delinquency accounts. - 9.
-Any amortizable bond premium disallowed as a federal deduction, and any expenses and interest costs incurred in earning federally tax-exempt income and disallowed as a federal deduction. - 10.
+- 8. Recoveries from bad debts, prior taxes, and delinquency accounts. - 9.
+Any amortizable bond premium disallowed as a federal deduction, and any expenses and interest costs incurred in earning federally taxexempt income and disallowed as a federal deduction. - 10.
 Any contribution made to a job training project established under the Real Property Tax Increment Allocation Redevelopment Act. - 11.
 Other income exempted by the Illinois Constitution or federal law. - 12.
 Social Security and railroad retirement benefits. - 13.
 Interest from Puerto Rican bonds, some kinds of Illinois bonds, and Illinois college savings bonds. - 14.
 Payment of life, endowment, or annuity benefits to the taxpayer as an advance indemnity for a terminal illness. - 15.
 Any federal or state bonus paid to veterans of the 1991 war in the Persian Gulf area. - 16.
 Any amount included in a taxpayer's federal adjusted gross income as a result of the taxpayer's conversion of a traditional IRA to a Roth IRA. - 17.
-Up to \$10,000 per tax year contributed to a College Savings Pool account or the Illinois Prepaid Tuition Trust Fund, if included in federal adjusted gross income. - 18.
+Up to \$10,000 per tax year contributed to a College Savings Pool account or the Illinois Prepaid Tuition Trust Fund, if included in federal adjusted gross income.
+Contributions made by an employer on behalf of an employee, or matching contributions made by an employee, must be treated as made by the employee. - 18.
 Any amount received by a driver in a ridesharing arrangement using a motor vehicle. - 19.
 Beginning in 2009, income from interest and intangible property with respect to transactions with entities who are excluded as members of a unitary business group only because of how their income is apportioned.